spring-ai-community/mcp-annotations/README.md

 4. **Tool** - For implementing MCP tools with automatic JSON schema generation
 5. **Logging Consumer** - For handling logging message notifications
 6. **Sampling** - For handling sampling requests
+7. **Elicitation** - For handling elicitation requests to gather additional information from users

 Each operation type has both synchronous and asynchronous implementations, allowing for flexible integration with different application architectures.